The Changing Face of DC Governance Over Time

 In 1959 Congress began considering legislation that would eventually become the 23rd Amendment.
 The next year the House Judiciary Committee proposed a resolution solely devoted to the District’s rights in presidential elections, which passed the House on June 14, 1960 and the Senate two days later.
 All candidates in the 1960 presidential election endorsed the amendment, and New Hampshire became the 39th state to ratify the amendment on March 30, 1961.
 District residents voted in a presidential election for the first time in 1964.

 Another Step with Home Rule Efforts

-In 2016, the Mayor of the District of Columbia launched a new effort to apply for statehood.
-The New Columbia Statehood Commission was given the task of developing the elements of a “Tennessee Plan” (so called because Tennessee successfully used this plan when applying for statehood) for the District.
-The Commission developed a draft constitution, established proposed boundaries, and wrote a referendum to appear on the November, 2016 ballot.
-When the DC Council reviewed the work of the Commission in preparation for their final vote authorizing the constitution and proposed boundaries they concluded their report with the following paragraph:
+In 2016, the Mayor of the District of Columbia launched a new effort to apply for statehood after a break of some 20 years.
+The New Columbia Statehood Commission (named after the original name chosen by the original statehood constitutional convention in the early ‘80s) was given the task of developing the elements of a “Tennessee Plan” (so called because Tennessee successfully used this plan when applying for statehood) for the District.
+The Commission developed a draft constitution, established proposed boundaries for the new state, and wrote a referendum to appear on the November, 2016 ballot.
+When the DC Council reviewed the work of the Commission in preparation for the final vote authorizing the constitution and proposed boundaries they concluded their report with the following: